sferik/merb-admin/README.markdown

 ## Install it

-In your app, add the following dependency to `config/dependencies.rb`
+In your app, add the following dependency to `config/dependencies.rb`:

     dependency "merb-admin", "0.1.5"

-...add the following route to `config/router.rb`
+Add the following route to `config/router.rb`:

     slice(:MerbAdmin, :name_prefix => nil, :path_prefix => "", :default_routes => false)

-...and then run the following rake task:
+Then, run the following rake task:

     rake slices:merb-admin:install